pascalewalters/baseball-tracking/README.md

 ![release point](img/release_point.gif)

 The ball is missed in some detections.
 These are interpolated quadratically before the release point and linearly after the release point.
 These methods were selected based on qualitative results.
+For some pitches, this interpolation is not particularly effective, which may be due to the camera angle or the pitch type.
+Further research in this area would be interesting.

 To run the tracking script:

 ```
-python get_tracks.py -i <path to input video> --input-csv <path to detections csv> -o <path to output csv>
+python get_tracks.py -i <path to input video> --save-video
 ```

 This generates a csv file of ball tracks with a column for the ball release point.
-It also produces a video with the bounding boxes of the ball, coloured pink if it is before the release point and yellow if it is after the release point.
+It also produces a video with the bounding boxes of the ball, coloured blue if it is before the release point and yellow if it is after the release point.

 ### Step 3: Spin rate and spin axis